Michael Collins (Limerick politician): Tax evasion

 Collins hit the headlines in 2003, when it was revealed that he had set up a bogus offshore account to evade paying tax.
 He settled the bill with the Revenue Commissioners, paying over €130,000 in taxes, interest and penalties.
-He also resigned from the Fianna Fáil parliamentary party after it emerged he was on a list of tax defaulters.
+He also resigned from the Fianna Fáil parliamentary party after it emerged he was on the Revenue Commissioners's list of tax defaulters.

 On 11 July 2006, Collins appeared in Rathkeale District Court charged with two tax offences: cheating the Collector General and obtaining a tax clearance certificate by false pretences.
 He was remanded on bail until 28 September 2006, when he was due to appear at Limerick District Court.
 On 9 January 2007, the court adjourned the case until after the general election of that year.

 On 28 September 2007, after just under an hour of deliberation, a jury of seven men and five women returned its verdict.
 Collins was found guilty of obtaining a tax clearance certificate under false pretences.